Skip to content

 Benefits of Brachioplasty

-• Removes excess skin and fat between the underarm and elbow.
+• Removes excess skin and fat from the underarm to the elbow

-• Enhances arm contouring and improves skin tone.
+• Enhances arm contouring and improves skin tone and texture

-• Allows you to wear sleeveless clothing with confidence.
+• Allows you to wear sleeveless and form-fitting clothing with confidence

 Dr. Livingston